Bernard Quatermass: In films

 Hammer also purchased the film rights to Quatermass and the Pit (released in the US as Five Million Years to Earth), as it had done with the previous two TV serials, although it did not release its version until 1967.
 This time the film was directed by Roy Ward Baker and starred Scottish actor Andrew Keir, after Morell had been offered and declined the chance to play the part again.
 Keir's performance was well-received, particularly in contrast to Donlevy's portrayal.
 The Guardian newspaper wrote in 1997 that: "Keir also made many films ... most gratifyingly, perhaps, the movie version of Quatermass and the Pit (1967), when he finally replaced the absurdly miscast Brian Donlevy".

 Soon after the release of the Quatermass and the Pit film, Kneale was approached by Hammer about writing a fourth Quatermass story directly for them, but the idea came to nothing.

-Possible remakes of one or more of the Hammer film adaptations were also mooted at various points during the 1990s, with Dan O'Bannon scripting a potential new version of The Quatermass Experiment in 1993, but again nothing was eventually filmed.
+In July 1993, it was reported Richard and Lauren Shuler Donner had acquired 200 titles of Hammer's library from rights holder Roy Skeggs with the intention of remaking them for film and television.
+The following month it was reported Warner Bros. had signed a deal with the Donners to develop the new Hammer projects.
+The first of the intended Hammer remakes was to be a $40-50 million remake of The Quatermass Xperiment to be titled Xperiment to be written by Dan O'Bannon with either Sean Connery or Anthony Hopkins eyed to play Bernard Quatermass along with remakes of Quatermass 2 and Quatermass and the Pit and possibly further installments should Xperiment prove successful.
+Ultimately, despite interest expressed by both the press and Warner Bros., nothing ultimately came of this deal and both Xperiment and the Hammer revival were abandoned.
+By January 1998, Alex Proyas was reported developing an updated version of Quatermass and the Pit, but Proyas indicated that legal issues which he could not elaborate on needed to be cleared up by Warner Bros. before it could move forward.
 In February 2012 Simon Oakes, president of the revived Hammer Films, announced a new Quatermass film, but nothing came of the project after his announcement.